 Beef boots offer increased downhill performance for aggressive skiers driving bigger skis.
 They also add confidence and stability for improving skiers.
 If you're looking for a familiar look and feel to your alpine boots, or if "hucking" is in your repertoire, these could be the boots for you.
 Free-touring boots crossover well to resort usage.
+For more information on freeride boots, please click here.

 An updated version of the Spectre 2.0, the Vega is La Sportiva's 4 buckle beef boot that has serious walkability for its class.
 Boasting a 60-degree range of motion, this downhill dynamo is ideal for long days in the mountains when you need mobility and support.
 Utilizing the same shape and shell characteristics as the Spectre, including the carbon-reinforced spine, the Vega has a ..